 Wow, it's nearly the festive season, coming from India, where festivals happen every month.
 I would like to share how I started implementing mindfulness on these occasions.
 And Thanksgiving day is a perfect occasion to celebrate with family and friends and be thankful for everything we have.

 It is very important to show gratitude for what you have and what you want.
 What else is the best occasion than Thanksgiving dinner?
 Do it in the morning and the night of the day.
 Of course, you can do it daily as well.
 No matter how successful it went or not.
 Things and situations happen for a reason.
 And we get to share joys and learn from these experiences.

-Wake a few minutes early just to be in the space for a lovely day.
+Wake a few minutes early to be in the space for a lovely day.
 Don’t be freaked out OMG mediation when I have got tonnes of things to do.
-I am a firm believer in little mediations rather an hour-long one.
+I am a firm believer in little mediations rather an hour-long ones.
 So even setting the tone for the day to be happier create that space and be in the space for at least 3 minutes and notice how you feel.
 Helps you in expanding it for the day.

 If you are catching up with your family and friends after a long time.
 Give time to them and listen.
 Take time to respond.
-Just listen to Non-judgmental place.
-This helps us to be less stressed about the family politics.
+Just listen to a Non-judgmental place.
+This helps us to be less stressed about family politics.

 As Thich Nah Hanh says “There are two ways to wash the dishes.
-The first is to wash the dishes in order to have clean dishes and the second is to wash the dishes in order to wash the dishes.”
+The first is to wash the dishes to have clean dishes and the second is to wash the dishes in order to wash the dishes.”

 Ask for help if you need to.
 Don’t carry on with all the things you have to do.

 Create a memory